tgmf/heroin-finances/README.md

-Needs /srv/plugins/firebase.js to connect to firebase services<br/>
+Needs fiebase SDK and /srv/plugins/firebase.js to connect to firebase services<br/>
 something like:<br/>

 	import firebase from 'firebase/app'